phillybenh/node-db4-project/README.md

 In addition to the `migrations` and `seeding` scripts, write a data access file that **exports** an object with the following functions:

-- `getRecipes()`: should return a list of all recipes in the database.
+- `getRecipes()`: should return a list of all recipes in the datacd ..base.
 - `getShoppingList(recipe_id)`: should return a list of all ingredients and quantities for a given recipe
 - `getInstructions(recipe_id)`: should return a list of step by step instructions for preparing a recipe